-Waimanalo Bay Recreation Area is one place rarely visited by tourists, that has one of the Oahu Beaches that will leave you in awe of the fact that you had no idea it existed in Oahu.
-Waimanalo beach on a sunny day is jaw-dropping dead gorgeous, with turquoise blue waters and miles of some of the softest white sand your will toes will ever touch!
+Waimanalo Bay Beach Park & Recreation Area is a place rarely visited by tourists, which is mind boggling considering it is one of the best Oahu beaches that will leave you in awe of the fact that you had no idea it existed in Oahu.
+Waimanalo Beach on a sunny day is a jaw-dropping, gorgeous stretch of turquoise blue waters and miles of some of the softest white sand your will toes will ever touch!

 when entering the

-Waimanalo Bay Recreation Area.
-Here some footage of the
+Waimanalo Bay Beach Park.
+Here are some footage of the

 surrounding area with kids playing in the surf.
 This was taken on a

 weekend when local families come out to enjoy the beach!

 Not to be confused with the

 nearby Waimanalo Beach Park (which is also very beautiful), this

 Waimanalo is located on the southeastern corner of Oahu, and

 And without knowing the beauty of its perfectly turquoise blue